 Provides the student with an overview of health, illness, and healing as they vary between and within cultural systems.

-A survey of the standards, customs, and beliefs that typify European cultures.
+A survey of the standards, customs, and beliefs that typify African cultures.
 Offered according to demand.

 A survey of the anthropological literature on religion, including such topics as myth, ritual, magic, witchcraft, totemism, shamanism, and trance states.
 Offered according to demand.